appsmithorg/appsmith-docs/website/docs/connect-data/reference/authenticated-api.md

 - [Download Files](/connect-data/how-to-guides/how-to-download-files-using-api) - Learn how to download files using a URL with API integrations.
 - [Upload Files using API](/build-apps/how-to-guides/Send-Filepicker-Data-with-API-Requests) - Step-by-step guide on how to upload files via API using the Filepicker widget.
-- [Update Data](/build-apps/how-to-guides/submit-form-data) - Understand how to update data in your application using Form widget.
-- [Insert Data](/build-apps/how-to-guides/insert-data) - Step-by-step instructions on inserting new records into your database using Form widget.
+- [Setup Server-Side Pagination ](/build-apps/how-to-guides/Server-side-pagination-in-table) - Learn how to efficiently handle large datasets by implementing server-side pagination in tables.